How to find clients if you’re an IT freelancer

 Keep your LinkedIn profile up to date

-Ask former employers, colleagues, and clients who are connections to write recommendations that you can display on your profile page.
-Potential clients who view your profile can read these recommendations to see what others are saying about your work.
+Ask former employers, colleagues, and clients who are connections to write recommendations you can display on your profile page.
+Potential clients who view your profile can read these recommendations to see what others say about your work.

-In addition to LinkedIn, promoting your IT freelancing business on other social media platforms, such as Facebook, Twitter, and Instagram, may increase your chances of reaching potential clients.
+In addition to LinkedIn, promoting your IT freelancing business on other social media platforms, such as Facebook, Twitter, and Instagram, increases your chances of reaching potential clients.
 If your IT skills are a good fit with video, consider releasing a series of short instructional how-to videos on YouTube, such as a series on computer repair.
 Or, if you’re a website designer, you may decide to create an Instagram account featuring your most eye-catching designs.

 You might also try reaching out to other IT freelancers on social media platforms whose skills differ from yours.
 Then when you find a lead that’s not quite right for you, you can share it with the appropriate freelancer, who will likely do the same for you.